One minute guide: Probation Service

 They work in partnership with other organisations to:

-• assess risk and advise the courts, to support the effective sentencing and rehabilitation of people on probation
+• assess risk and advise the courts to support the effective sentencing and rehabilitation of people on probation

-• directly manage people on probation, both in the community and before their release from custody
+• directly manage people on probation, both in the community and before their release from custody.

-Work the Probation Service does
+What kind of work the Probation Service does

 • behaviour programmes they must complete in relation to their offence(s)